bradflaugher/AI-101/EXEC_1hr.md

 Lecture notes, readings, code samples and resources for a 1 hour preview of [Brad Flaugher's ML Bootcamp for Executives](https://bradflaugher.com/executive.html)

+## Part 0: Hello World!

+* I teach young data scientists at my [bootcamps](https://bradflaugher.com/bootcamp.html)
+* I [invest in](https://ventures.nextfab.com/about/) and [contract for](https://inoxoft.com/) many startups (and occasionally big cos like Toshiba and P&G), either way I see many projects!
+It feels like I see the most projects, but someone out there probably sees more than me.

 ## Part 1: The Regression Theory of Everything (~10 mins)